-You must be aged between 16 years and under 19 years of age on 1 September 2017.
+You must be aged between 16 years and under 19 years of age on 1 September at the start of the academic year.
 The funding support is split into two types:

 The 16-19 Vulnerable Bursary of £1200 is available to eligible students in any of the following categories:

 - care leavers;

 - young people claiming Income Support in their own name;

 - young people claiming Universal Credit in their own name;

 - and disabled young people who receive both Employment Support Allowance and Living Allowance in their own name.

 Discretionary Support is designed to help with travel to and from college (college contract buses and Bluestar termly bus passes), course materials and resources (see our online college shop for a list of available materials and resources), and essential college trips.

 Discretionary Support has been tiered, therefore support may be available for students whose parent/guardians’ household annual income is less than £25,000 or if the parent/guardian living with the student is receiving one of the following benefits: